-A student may apply to take a leave of absence (LOA) for medical, academic or personal reasons (including, for example, parental leave).
+A student may apply to take a leave of absence (LOA) for medical, academic, personal or parental reasons.
 Because students' circumstances differ, Fletcher handles each LOA on an individualized, case-by-case basis.

-The Director of Student Affairs, or the applicable Program Director for GBA or GMAP students, should be contacted to initiate the LOA process.
-Each request for leave will be evaluated by the Office of Student Affairs in consultation with the appropriate academic and administrative staff to determine the conditions of the leave, including duration of time, effective date and return date.
+The Director of Student Affairs, or the applicable Program Director for GBA or GMAP students, should be contacted to initiate the medical or parental LOA process.
+The Registrar, or the applicable Program Director for GBA or GMAP students, should be contacted to initiate academic or personal LOA process.
+Each request for leave will be evaluated by the Office of Student Affairs or Registrar's Office in consultation with the appropriate academic and administrative staff to determine the conditions of the leave, including duration of time, effective date and return date.
 Students granted a LOA are expected to use that time to address the life events and circumstances which precipitated the need for time away from the curriculum.